openvstorage/volumedriver/docs/libovsvolumedriver.md

 ovs_allocate().

 #### Return Value
-If the function succeeds pointer to the allocated buffer is returned.
+Upon successful completion, a pointer to the allocated buffer is returned.
-Otherwise NULL is returned and errno is set to one of the values defined below.

 #### Errors
-- EINVAL The value specified by 'ptr' is invalid.
+No errors are defined.

 ### Retrieve size of buffer
 ```